Best travel eSIM for Iceland in 2026

 Is there 5G coverage for eSIMs in Iceland?

 5G depends on the Icelandic network the eSIM rides and whether the plan includes it.
 All three operators run 5G, with Nova first to launch it and the densest coverage concentrated in and around Reykjavík plus larger towns such as Akureyri.
 Outside the populated areas, 4G is what you will mostly use.
-Simscanner does not yet publish a verified per-brand 5G figure for Iceland; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Iceland in the speed section.

 How do I activate an eSIM before arriving in Iceland?